svinniks/pl-json-store/README.md

 `json_store.get_length('$.numbers')` will return `5`, while `json_store.get_length('$.hello')` will result in an exception.

-The `PUSH_...` subprorgams, similar to the JavaScript array `push()` method, add an element to the end of an array.
+The `PUSH_...` subprograms, similarily to the JavaScript array `push()` method, add an element to the end of an array.
 Note that the expression in the first argument of `PUSH_...` must refer to the array itself:

 ```
 BEGIN